wyhuai/SkillMimic/blender_for_SkillMimic/README.md

+## Requirements
+You can download the blender from [here](https://www.blender.org/download/).
+Remember to download a Blender version lower than 4.0, as some functions are deprecated in higher versions.

 ## Render images for selected frame motion
 Step1: Get the body mesh for each frame & Get the motion file in pickle format
 ```